Omar10lfc/Omar10lfc/README.md

 <h3 align="left">👨‍💻 About Me</h3>

-<p align="left">I'm a data scientist and AI researcher passionate about using machine learning to solve real-world problems.
+<p align="left">I'm a data scientist passionate about using machine learning to solve real-world problems.
 Currently, I'm an undergraduate at Egypt-Japan University of Science and Technology (E-JUST), specializing in AI and data science.<br><br>

 - 🔭 I’m working on AI applications in healthcare and football analytics.<br>
 - 📚 I'm currently exploring deep learning, reinforcement learning, and advanced analytics for sports and neuroscience.<br>